-The success of our business, including our ability to finance our self and generate revenue in the future, primarily depends on the successful development, regulatory approval and commercialization of TARA-002 and IV Choline Chloride.
+The success of our business, including our ability to finance our operations and generate revenue in the future, primarily depends on the successful development, regulatory approval and commercialization of TARA-002 and IV Choline Chloride.
 The clinical and commercial success of TARA-002 and IV Choline Chloride depends on a number of factors, including the following:

-- timely and successful completion of required clinical trials not yet initiated, which may be significantly slower or costlier than we currently anticipate and/or produce results that do not achieve the endpoints of the trials; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional studies beyond those planned to support the approval and commercialization of TARA-002 and IV Choline Chloride; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain compliance with their contractual obligations and with all regulatory requirements applicable to TARA-002 and IV Choline Chloride; - ability to confirm the comparability of TARA-002 and OK-432; - ability of third parties with whom we contract to manufacture adequate clinical trial and commercial supplies of TARA-002 and IV Choline Chloride, to remain in good standing with regulatory agencies and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practices, or cGMP; - a continued acceptable safety profile during clinical development and following approval of TARA-002 and IV Choline Chloride; - ability to obtain favorable labeling for TARA-002 and IV Choline Chloride through regulators that allows for successful commercialization, given the drugs may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - ability to successfully commercialize TARA-002 and IV Choline Chloride in the United States and internationally, if approved for marketing, sale and distribution in such countries and territories, whether alone or in collaboration with others; - acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety and efficacy of TARA-002 and IV Choline Chloride, if either is approved, including relative to alternative and competing treatments; - existence of a regulatory environment conducive to the success of TARA-002 and IV Choline Chloride; - ability to price TARA-002 and IV Choline Chloride to recover our development costs and generate a satisfactory profit margin; and - our ability and our partners' ability to establish and enforce intellectual property rights in and to TARA-002 and IV Choline Chloride.
+- the alignment with the FDA on a development plan for TARA-002 in LMs; - the timely and successful completion of planned and ongoing preclinical studies and clinical trials, including our ongoing Phase 1 clinical trial of TARA-002 in NMIBC, which may be significantly slower or costlier than we currently anticipate and/or produce results that do not achieve the endpoints of the trials; - the results of our prevalence study and our enhanced understanding of the PN patient population as part of our IV Choline Chloride program; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional studies beyond those planned to support the approval and commercialization of TARA-002 and IV Choline Chloride; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain compliance with their contractual obligations and with all regulatory requirements applicable to TARA-002 and IV Choline Chloride;

+- the ability of third parties with whom we contract to manufacture adequate clinical trial and commercial supplies of TARA-002 and IV Choline Chloride, to remain in good standing with regulatory agencies and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practices, or cGMP; - a continued acceptable safety profile during clinical development and following approval of TARA-002 and IV Choline Chloride; - the ability to obtain favorable labeling for TARA-002 and IV Choline Chloride through regulators that allows for successful commercialization, given the drugs may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - the ability to successfully commercialize TARA-002 and IV Choline Chloride in the United States and internationally, if approved for marketing, sale and distribution in such countries and territories, whether alone or in collaboration with others; - the acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety and efficacy of TARA-002 and IV Choline Chloride, if either is approved, including relative to alternative and competing treatments; - the existence of a regulatory environment conducive to the successful development and commercialization of TARA-002 and IV Choline Chloride; - the ability to price TARA-002 and IV Choline Chloride to recover our development costs and achieve commercial success; and - our ability and our partners' ability to establish and enforce intellectual property rights in and to TARA-002 and IV Choline Chloride.

-If we do not achieve one or more of these factors, many of which are beyond our control, in a timely manner or at all, we could experience significant delays or an inability to obtain regulatory approvals or commercialize TARA-002 and IV Choline Chloride.
-Even if regulatory approvals are obtained, we may never be able to successfully commercialize TARA-002 and IV Choline Chloride.
-Accordingly, we cannot assure you that we will be able to generate sufficient revenue through the sale of TARA-002 and IV Choline Chloride to continue our business.
+If any one of these factors is not present, many of which are beyond our control, we could experience significant delays or an inability to obtain regulatory approval of, or commercialize, TARA-002 or IV Choline Chloride.
+Even if regulatory approvals are obtained, we may never be able to successfully commercialize TARA-002 or IV Choline Chloride, or the FDA or comparable foreign regulatory authorities may require labeling changes or impose significant restrictions on a product's indicated uses or marketing or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+Accordingly, we cannot assure you that we will be able to generate sufficient revenue through the sale of TARA-002 or IV Choline Chloride to continue our business.